muzkii/final-project-PBP-group-K7/README.md

 ### Features Enabled by Integration:
 - **Seamless Data Sync**: Data for faculties, canteens, stalls, and products are synchronized between the backend API and the Flutter web app.
-- **RESTful API Support**: The application supports CRUD operations for entities via a robust REST API.
 - **Scalability**: The integration is designed to allow modular additions for future functionalities, such as analytics or real-time updates.
+- **On The Go**: Real time updates both the web and mobile version for the same account user

 ---